-- Operation of the Project; and - Pretreatment maintenance.
+- Operation of the Project; and - Repair to the leakage in the chemical pipeline of the CAPCS.

 1. INTRODUCTION

 ERM-Hong Kong, Limited (ERM) was appointed by OSCAR Bioenergy Joint Venture (the Contractor) as the Environmental Team (ET) to undertake the construction Environmental Monitoring and Audit (EM&A) programme for the Contract No. EP/SP/61/10 of Organic Waste Treatment Facilities Phase I, which the project name has been updated to Organic Resources Recovery Centre (Phase I) (the Project) since November 2017.
 ERM was also appointed by the Contractor to undertake the operation EM&A programme starting 1 March 2019.